Manage object stores

 This page provides an overview about managing object stores.

-The object store bucket must be dedicated to the Weka system and must not be accessible by other applications.
-A single object store bucket can serve different filesystems and multiple Weka systems.
-However, it is recommended to set one object store bucket per filesystem.
+The object store bucket must be dedicated to the WEKA system and not be accessible by other applications.
+A single object store bucket can serve different filesystems and multiple WEKA systems but this is not recommended.
+Instead, always dedicate an object store bucket to a single filesystem, so for instance if you have three tiered file systems, then assign a dedicated local object storage bucket to each file system.

-You can define up to three object store buckets for a filesystem:
+You can attach up to three object store buckets to each filesystem:

-- One object store bucket writeable for tiering.
+- A local object store bucket for tiering and snapshots.

-- Third object store bucket for backup only.
+- A remote object store bucket for snapshots only.

 Defining multiple object store buckets for a filesystem allows a range of use cases, such as: